9 Interesting Facts About Bamboo

 Unlike most building materials for furniture and other materials, bamboo products are:

-• Lightweight: These products are lighter in weight than traditional lumber, making them safer to use in construction projects and transport.
+- Lightweight: These products are lighter than traditional lumber, making them safer for construction projects and transport.

 Find Superior Quality Bamboo Products at Forever Bamboo

 Shop our wide selection of bamboo poles, thatch, matting, fencing, paneling, slats, blinds, umbrellas and Tiki huts to design your tropical oasis.
 Let our expert staff answer all of your bamboo questions and help take the guesswork out of materials and measurements.
-Give us a call at 877-912-2244 to learn how easily our eco-friendly bamboo products can transform your next project!
+Contact us online to learn how easily our eco-friendly bamboo products can transform your next project!